Skip to content

 Terminal window

-# Select pods where environment is either 'production' OR 'staging'
+# Select pods where environment is either 'production' or 'staging'

 kubectl get pods -l 'environment in (production, staging)'